Most Indian stocks climbed for the fourth day as investors awaited monetary policy decisions by the U.S. Federal Reserve and European Central Bank.

 The Sensex has increased 12 percent this year, helped by record purchases by overseas investors.
-India’s economy will grow 5.7 percent in the year to March 31, less than a previous forecast of 6.6 percent, Goldman Sachs Group Inc. (GS) wrote in a report today, citing the outlook for weaker farm output from deficient monsoon rains.
+India’s economy will grow 5.7 percent in the year to March 31, less than a previous forecast of 6.6 percent, Goldman Sachs Group Inc. (GS:US) wrote in a report today, citing the outlook for weaker farm output from deficient monsoon rains.

 Foreign funds bought a net $2 billion of stocks in July, taking their investment this year in Indian equities to $11.3 billion, data from the regulator show.
 That’s a record for the period and the most in Asia in 2012.

 “Foreign institutional investors are sticking with India as the long-term growth prospects are still very attractive, especially when compared with developed markets,” Lewis said.
 “A lot of bad news is being discounted.
 We will see a gradual build up of flows back into India and this will actually take some pressure off the rupee, and the current account deficit will prove finance-able.”

 India’s rupee strengthened, snapping a two-day decline, on speculation global policy makers are preparing to take measures aimed at arresting a global slowdown.
 Foreign investors raised holdings of rupee-denominated debt by $610 million last month through July 30, exchange data show.